Promo/scrollissimo/README.md

     <script src="scrollissimo.touch.min.js"></script>
 ```

-Then we will trigger Scrollissimo at each scroll event:
+Then we will trigger Scrollissimo on each scroll event:

 ```html
 <script>